 During fiscal 2011, 2010 and 2009, the Company granted 380,200, 242,390 and 246,650 performance shares, respectively, to be awarded to participants in the Performance Share Program, of which 22,530 cumulatively have been forfeited.
 For the Performance Share Program granted in fiscal 2011 and 2010, the actual amount of performance shares issued at the end of the three-year period is determined based upon the level of achievement of the defined performance goals and can range from 0% to 200% of the initial award.
-As previously mentioned, the Performance Share Program granted in fiscal 2012 based upon the goals achieved during the three-year performance period which ended July 2, 2011.
+As previously mentioned, the Performance Share Program granted in fiscal 2009 was limited to 100% of the initial award.
+The Company anticipates issuing 227,285 shares in the first quarter of fiscal 2012 based upon the goals achieved during the three-year performance period which ended July 2, 2011.
 During fiscal 2011 and 2010, the Company recognized compensation expense associated with the Performance Share Programs of \$7,374,000 and \$9,171,000, respectively.
-During fiscal 2009, the Company recorded a credit of \$1,819,000 in selling, general and administrative expenses associated with the Performance Share Programs of share Program and based upon the probability assessment of the remaining plans.
+During fiscal 2009, the Company recorded a credit of \$1,819,000 in selling, general and administrative expenses associated with the Performance Share Programs based upon actual performance under the 2007 Performance Share Program and based upon the probability assessment of the remaining plans.